opieco-web/mbot-1.1.10-Nodejs/replit.md

 # Overview

-This is a Discord bot built with discord.js v14 that provides nickname management, server customization, auto-response features, and fun interactive commands.
+This is a Discord bot built with discord.js v14 that provides nickname management, server customization, auto-response features, welcome messages, and fun interactive commands.
 The bot allows users to request nickname changes through a designated channel, with configurable approval modes (automatic or manual approval).
-It includes server-specific prefix management, custom auto-response triggers with reaction capabilities, AFK status system with timed message deletion, and entertainment commands like enhanced Truth or Dare and Coin Flip.
+It includes server-specific prefix management, custom auto-response triggers with reaction capabilities, AFK status system with timed message deletion, automated welcome messages for new members, and entertainment commands like enhanced Truth or Dare and Coin Flip.

 # User Preferences